 ABOUT TANYA B

 Tanya Boucicaut is a multihyphenate.
-She is an artist, writer, TED-Ed Educator, minister, youth advocate, and assistant professor at a large research institution.
+She is an artist, writer, TED-Ed Educator, minister, youth advocate, and former assistant professor at a large research institution.
 Tanya has spent over ten years in higher education.
-Summer of 2023, she will transition from being an assistant professor to supporting comrades in education and students through her digital educational network, Booce Teaches.
+As of August 2023, she transitioned from being an assistant professor to becoming an editor for a nonprofit in California, as well as supporting comrades in education and students through her digital educational network and consulting business,

 She is a Class of 2021 Television Academy Foundation Internship program member.
 Her host site was the Jim Henson Company.
 Previously, she was an intern for Soulidifly Productions.